 This ashram became famous after the band visited here in the 60s.

-Along with their strict meditation instructions from there guru, this ashram inspired the Beatles to write many songs on the White Album.
+Along with their strict meditation instructions from their guru, this ashram inspired the Beatles to write many songs on the White Album.

-Although it does have a hefty price tag at 500 rupees for a foreigner, it’s worth having a peak inside and is a must for any Beatles fan.
+Although it does have a hefty price tag of 500 rupees for a foreigner, it’s worth having a peek inside and is a must for any Beatles fan.

 To read more about it see my article: Exploring the abandoned ashram in Rishikesh.

 4. You can witness the famous Aarti at Triveni Ghat

 My favourite part of visiting Rishikesh was witnessing the amazing Aarti at Triveni Ghat.

 Hindus make a pilgrimage here as it’s a sacred site and a meeting of the three holy rivers; the Ganges, the Yamuna, and the Saraswathy.

 It is said that if you bathe in the waters of this holy Ghat, your sins will leave you.

 The Aarti here is something you simply cannot miss on your visit.
 It is an amazing feeling watching the flames, hearing the Bhajans, and feeling the energy.